At what point does exchange of contracts happen for residential conveyancing in Whitehaven and am I required to attend the conveyancers branch?

 All lenders have complaints procedures.
 Your first point of contact should be one of the lender’s branches or the Customer Care Department at head office.
 We understand that complaints to a lender are resolved effectively and efficiently.
 If you feel the matter is not resolved you can write to Financial Ombudsman Service, South Quay Plaza, 183 Marsh Wall, London E14 9SR with full details of your complaint.

-How does conveyancing in Whitehaven differ for newly converted properties?
+How does conveyancing in Whitehaven differ for new build properties?

-Most buyers of new build residence in Whitehaven contact us having been asked by the seller to exchange contracts and commit to the purchase even before the house is completed.
-This is because builders in Whitehaven tend to acquire the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Whitehaven come to us having been asked by the builder to exchange contracts and commit to the purchase even before the residence is completed.
+This is because developers in Whitehaven typically buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Whitehaven or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Whitehaven or who has acted in the same development.

 I was advised by a few estate agents in Whitehaven to find a conveyancer on your site.
 What’s the financial inducement for Estate Agents to market your lawyers over alternative conveyancing organisations?

 We refuse to make any commission for pointing buyers and sellers in our direction.
 We found it would be just too difficult to pay a commission as a client could think, ‘Why is the agent getting a kickback?
 Why aren’t I receiving any benefit too?’
 So we decided to step away from that.